SoCTAssist Developer Guide

 * * new user have a step-by-step usage instruction guide learn how to use the app

-* * course coordinator view all TAs' availability assign TAs to their preferred tutorial slot
+* * course coordinator view all TAs' availability assign TAs to their preferred tutorial group

 * * head TA create subgroups within the course assign students and TAs to their respective tutorial groups